opendistro/for-elasticsearch-docs/docs/sql/index.md

 Open Distro for Elasticsearch SQL lets you write queries in SQL rather than the [Elasticsearch query domain-specific language (DSL)](../elasticsearch/full-text).
 If you're already familiar with SQL and don't want to learn the query DSL, SQL is a great option.

-To use the feature, direct requests to the `_sql` URI.
+To use the feature, send requests to the `_sql` URI.
 You can use a request parameter or the request body (recommended).

 ```sql
 GET https://<host>:<port>/_sql?sql=select * from my-index limit 50